chainstack/docs/docs/operations/tezos/tools.md

 3. Run the Tezos [client commands](https://tezos.gitlab.io/shell/cli-commands.html).

-Example below demonstrates how to get the balance of an address in tez:
+Example to get the balance of an address in tez:

 ``` sh
 $ tezos-client get balance for tz1bEQQxao8bEbvuXgh8vnSQkPJaoUvyomMP